spoonapps/docs/getting_started/transitioning_from_docker/transitioning_from_docker.md

 Spoon, like Docker, supports the use of local containers and the ability to push and pull containers from a central repository.

-In addition, Spoon provides the ability to efficiently *stream* containers over the Intenet.
+In addition, Spoon provides the ability to efficiently *stream* containers over the Internet.
 The Spoon system includes a *predictive streaming* engine that allows containers to be launched efficiently over wide area networks (WANs) without requiring the endpoint to download the entire VM image.
 This is important since many applications can be multiple gigabytes in size, causing a large startup latency for remote end users.
 Spoon predictive streaming uses statistical techniques to predict